 Funny thing.
 Michael Lewis’ newest book, The Undoing Project, tells the story of two surpassingly brilliant Israeli psychologists whose work earned a Nobel prize in economics and, according to the subtitle, “Changed Our Minds.”
 As always, Lewis writes well, and he succeeds in blending biography and intellectual history with his usual skill.
 I greatly enjoyed the biographical details about the two Israelis and their eccentric, on-again, off-again relationship that Lewis likens to a marriage.
 They’re both endlessly fascinating characters.
 But I still don’t quite understand why their work gained a Nobel prize, much less how they changed my mind.
+I expected a little more from such a gifted author when writing about decision-making.

 OK, I exaggerate.
 I gather that they — actually just Daniel Kahneman and not his late partner in crime, Amos Tversky — won the Nobel because they seem to have persuaded at least some economists that we humans are not rational animals.
 Ever since Adam Smith, most economists have insisted that our economic choices are rigorously determined by self-interest; so far as I know, most still do.
 For example, in a typical paper cited by Lewis, one economist wrote “‘The agent of economic theory is rational, selfish, and his tastes do not change.'”
 Which, of course, is sheer nonsense, as any sensible and halfway intelligent non-economist could have pointed out.